-Contrary to popular belief, checking your own credit score doesn’t hurt your credit.
-Unlike credit-damaging “hard” inquiries that occur when you apply for credit, checking your own credit report is considered a “soft” inquiry and has no impact on your credit report or your credit score.
+If you find yourself wondering “I want to check my credit, but won’t doing so hurt my credit score?,” well, here’s some good news: Contrary to popular belief, checking your own credit score or checking your own credit report doesn’t hurt your credit.
+Unlike credit-damaging “hard” inquiries that occur when you apply for credit, a personal credit check is considered a “soft” inquiry and has no impact on your credit report or your credit score.

-There are two different types of credit inquiries — a hard inquiry, which occurs whenever you apply for credit; and a soft inquiry, which occurs whenever you access your own credit report, or an institution pulls a preapproval or promotional inquiry to pre-qualify you for a marketing offer.
-Only one has a negative impact on your credit score, and it’s the hard inquiry.
+There are two different types of credit inquiries — a hard inquiry, which occurs whenever you apply for credit; and a soft inquiry, which is what occurs whenever you access your own credit report.
+Let’s break it down a bit further.

 Whenever you apply for credit, whether it’s a for credit card, an auto loan, a mortgage or any other type of credit, the lender will typically pull your credit report and score as part of the application process.
 This application process helps lenders determine whether they will approve the loan and at what interest rate and terms.
 Each time you apply for credit and a lender pulls your credit report and/or score, a “hard” inquiry will be reported in your credit report, indicating that you’ve actively applied for new credit.
 It’s these hard inquiries that can lower your credit score by a few points.
 Each hard inquiry can stay on your credit report for up to two years, but they generally only affect your score for the first 12 months, and the impact gets smaller throughout that first year.